-MobilisersThe mobilisers are found close to the body's surface and tend to cross two joints.
-They are typically made up of fast twitch fibres that produce power but lack endurance.
-With time and use, they tend to tighten and shorten.
-The mobilisers assist rapid or ballistic movement and produce high force.
-StabilisersStabilisers, by contrast, are situated deeper, invariably only cross one joint and are made up of slow twitch fibres for endurance.
-They tend to become weak and long with time.
-Functionally the stabilisers assist postural holding and work against gravity.
-ImbalanceWhilst initially both groups of muscles work in a complementary fashion to stabilise and move, over time the mobilisers can inhibit the action of the stabilisers and begin to move and attempt to stabilise on their own.
-This inhibition of the stabilisers and preferential recruitment of the mobilisers is central to the development of "imbalance" and is the essence of what we want to detect and if possible reverse.
-Balance and StrengthAssessment of an athlete's muscle balance and strength should be conducted on a regular basis.
-Associated PagesThe following Sports Coach pages should be read in conjunction with this page:
+MusclesMuscles can be divided into two types: mobilisers and stabilisers.
+MobilisersMobilisers are found close to the body's surface and tend to cross two joints, and are typically made up of fast-twitch fibres that produce power but lack endurance.
+They assist rapid or ballistic movement and have high force.
+With time they tend to shorten and tighten.
+StabilisersStabilisers are situated deeper, invariably only cross one joint, and are made up of slow-twitch fibres for endurance and postural control.
+With time they tend to weaken and lengthen.
+ImbalanceBoth groups of muscles work in a complementary fashion to stabilise and move.
+Over time, the mobilisers can inhibit their action and begin to move and attempt to stabilise on their own.
+This inhibition of the stabilisers and preferential recruitment of the mobilisers is central to the development of "imbalance" and is what we want to prevent.
+Balance and StrengthAssessment of an athlete's muscle balance and strength should be conducted regularly.
+References

 |